-The research paper is based on a literature review and 22 qualitative, semistructured interviews with 21 different organisations representing German and international Non-governmental Organisations (12), the Red Cross and Red Crescent Societies (2), United Nations (2), and humanitarian and private sector networks (5).
+The research paper is based on a literature review and 22 qualitative, semi-structured interviews with 21 different organisations representing German and international NGOs (12), the Red Cross and Red Crescent Societies (2), United Nations (2), and humanitarian and private sector networks (5).
 Several in-group discussions following Chatham House Rule were organised in support of shaping and validating the research.